its-jasmine/notScrabble/README.md

 ### Known issues

 The AI can only place words in a downward manner.
-This will later be fixed to place words in all directions Currently, to see the AI in action, GameView.java must be run instead of the default welcomeFrame.
+This will later be fixed to place words in all directions.

+In some instances, the AI places blank tiles that it does not have.

 ### Roadmap ahead